Braumeister-Stefan/Indexmodel/README.md

+# Note

+I very much enjoyed the coding challenge.
+I hope to hear back from you with some feedback on what I could (first) improve in my coding habbits.
+I am looking forward to having technical conversation with Seda and other members of the team about how fixed income indices are computed.

+Until then,

+Stéphane

 # Assessment Index Modelling

 This Code Assessment simulates the scenario of building an index model based on a given guideline.